 - By the end of Reception, children will have been taught up to the end of phase 4.
 By the end of Year 1, children will have been taught up to the end of phase 5.
 Children in year 2 recap any gaps in their phonics knowledge in the autumn term (continued to spring term).

 - Reception lessons start at 15 minutes, with daily additional oral blending – increasing quickly to 30 minutes.
-Y1 lessons are 30 minutes long.
+Y1 and Y2 lessons are 30 minutes long.

 Reading practice sessions

-- Children across Reception, Year 1, Year 2 (and beyond if appropriate) apply their phonics knowledge by using a full matched decodable reader in a small group reading practice session.
+- Children across Reception and Year 1 (and beyond if appropriate) apply their phonics knowledge by using a full matched decodable reader in a small group reading practice session.